itstheandre/Casa-de-los-bytes/README.md

-# Casa-de-los-bytes
+# Casa-de-los-byts

 Ironhack P5 Game Project

 # Introduction

 During the third week of Ironhack Berlin's Summer Cohort, we were to create and deploy the first challenge.
 In this case, a game.
 We could choose between either DOM Manipulation or using P5.js library.
-After some research, brainstorming I decided to create this game - Casa de los bytes.
+After some research, brainstorming I decided to create this game - Casa de los .

 # What is the game?

-Inspired by Netflix show 'Casa de Papel' and other games from my youth, Casa de los bytes is a maze game.
+Inspired by Netflix show 'Casa de Papel' and other games from my youth, Casa de los byts is a maze game.
 The goal of the game is to go from the basement to the roof without getting caught by the security guards.

 ## Inspirations